w3c/compute-pressure/README.md

 ### Adjusting the number of video feeds based on CPU usage

-In this more advanced example we lower the number of concurrent video streams if compute pressure becomes critical.
+In this more advanced example we lower the number of concurrent video streams if pressure becomes critical.
 As lowering the amount of streams might not result in exiting the critical state, or at least not immediately, we use a strategy where we lower one stream at the time every 30 seconds while still in the critical state.